societe-generale/spintest/README.md

 ### Raise to avoid long test execution

-The test no longer retries and fails immediately once the "raise" definition is met.
+The test no longer retries and fails immediately once one of the "fail_on" definition is met.

 ```